Flutterando/modular/doc/docs/flutter_modular/widgets.md

 ## WidgetModule

-If there is a need to instantiate a module as an application, use the **WidgetModule** to do so.
+If there's a need to instantiate a module as an application, use the **WidgetModule** to do it.
-The injected **Binds** will respect the lifecycle of this widget, that is, as soon as this widget goes destroyed, the module it represents will also be.
+The injected **Binds** will follow throughout widget's lifecycle, that is, as soon as this widget is destroyed, the module it represents will also be.
 Its implementation is very simple:

 ```dart